vaclavblazej/parameters-code/handcrafted/docs/complexity/_index.md

 # Complexity theory

 This short section is meant to only introduce a few key notions used on this website.
-The reader is encouraged to read up on topics further, possibly in one of the following sources.
+The reader is encouraged to read up on these topics further, possibly in one of the following sources.

 * [Parameterized Algorithms](https://www.mimuw.edu.pl/~malcin/book/parameterized-algorithms.pdf) by Marek Cygan, Fedor V. Fomin, Łukasz Kowalik, Daniel Lokshtanov, Dániel Marx, Marcin Pilipczuk, Michał Pilipczuk, and Saket Saurabh
 * [Computational Complexity](https://www.cambridge.org/core/books/computational-complexity/3453CAFDEB0B4820B186FE69A64E1086) by Sanjeev Arora and Boaz Barak